thomasvrussell/sfft/README.rst

 Package Description
 -------------------
-sfft is a Python package to perform image subtraction in Fourier space.
+Saccadic Fast Fourier Transform (SFFT) is an algorithm for image subtraction in Fourier space.

 Installation
 -----------